MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 **Paginated reports**: Design beautifully paginated reports with updated styles for charts, gauges, maps, and other data visualizations.

-**Treemap and Sunburst Charts**: Enhance your reports with Treemap :::image type="content" source="../reporting-services/media/ssrs-treemap-icon.png" alt-text="Icon of the button for creating a Treemap chart."::: and Sunburst :::image type="content" source="../reporting-services/media/ssrs-sunburst-icon.png" alt-text="Icon of the button for creating a Sunburst chart."::: charts, great ways to display hierarchical data.
+**Treemap and sunburst Charts**: Enhance your reports with Treemap :::image type="content" source="../reporting-services/media/ssrs-treemap-icon.png" alt-text="Icon of the button for creating a treemap chart."::: and Sunburst :::image type="content" source="../reporting-services/media/ssrs-sunburst-icon.png" alt-text="Icon of the button for creating a sunburst chart."::: charts, great ways to display hierarchical data.
 For more information, see [Treemap and sunburst charts in a paginated report in SQL Server Reporting Services](../reporting-services/report-design/tree-map-and-sunburst-charts-in-reporting-services.md).

 **Embed reports**: Embed mobile and paginated reports in other web pages and applications by using an iframe and URL parameters.